freebsd/freebsd-src/docs/MergeFunctions.rst

 If “F” may be overridden
 ------------------------
 As follows from ``mayBeOverridden`` comments: “whether the definition of this global may be replaced by something non-equivalent at link time”.
-If so, thats
+If so, that's
 ok: we can use alias to *F* instead of *G* or change call instructions itself.

 HasGlobalAliases, removeUsers